LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

 documentation.
 They can also be linked, connecting for example high level diagrams to detail diagrams.
 These features allow diagrams to be an effective solution for navigating and understanding the structure and implementation of an application.
-This tool uses the same reflection APIs as the ``lgtdoc`` tool and thus have access to the same source data.
+This tool uses the same :ref:`reflection API <reflection_reflection>` as the ``lgtdoc`` tool and thus have access to the same source data.
 See the tool documentation for details.